The Three Phases of Change Management

 One of the biggest risks associated with change is that the change doesn’t stick.
 After some period of time, the new state slips back to the old.
 Permanency of change must be part of the objective.
-In order to make change permanent (or at least stable until the next change is required), successful change consists of three phases.
+In order to make change permanent (or at least stable until the next change is required), the effort ideally includes three change management phases.

 - Foundations for Change is about loosening the attitudes, social habits, and other factors that surround the change objective.
 In this phase, it is vitally important to understand the current equilibrium – the condition for “no change” – that characterizes the current state.
 Then and only then can strategies about where and how to intervene be formulated.